AdobeDocs/experience-manager-65.en/help/assets/video.md

 This section describes working with video in Dynamic Media.

+Currently known video playback issues in Dynamic Media:

+* <!-- CQDOC-18116 -->You cannot play video renditions from the asset's Details page on Experience Manager - Dynamic Media running in hybrid mode.

+* <!-- CQDOC-18116 -->You cannot stream videos on Experience Manager - Dynamic Media running in hybrid mode.

 ## Quick Start: Videos {#quick-start-videos}

 The following step-by-step workflow description is designed to help you get up and running quickly with adaptive video sets in Dynamic Media.
 After each step, there are cross-references to topic headings where you can find more information.